mwjones2009/FEWD-Assignment2/README.md

 ### Technical Requirements

-- Use HTML5 structural elements (nav, header, footer)
+- Use at least 1 HTML5 structural element (e.g. nav, header, footer)
-- Use a CSS Reset file in addition to your style.css file to style the page
+- Use a CSS Normalize or Reset file in addition to your style.css file to style the page
-- Use IDs and Classes to to select and style elements on the page
+- Use classes to to select and style elements on the page
 - Style your text with the Google Fonts provided by your style guide
-- Follow naming conventions, maintain consistency across .html and .css files and use best practices for naming IDs and Classes
+- Follow naming conventions, maintain consistency across .html and .css files and use best practices for naming classes
 - Indent nested elements to increase your code's readability

 ---